Quyzay/Customer_Shopping_Behavior_Analysis/README.md

 🧾 Project Overview
-The Superstore Sales Analysis project focuses on exploring retail business performance using data analytics and visualization techniques.
-The project analyzes sales transactions from a superstore dataset to uncover valuable insights related to revenue, profit, customer purchasing behavior, product performance, and regional trends.
-Through Exploratory Data Analysis (EDA), feature engineering, aggregation techniques, and data visualization, this project helps identify business opportunities, operational challenges, and strategic decision-making areas for retail management.
-The analysis was conducted using Python within a Jupyter Notebook environment, utilizing powerful data science libraries such as Pandas, NumPy, Matplotlib, and Seaborn.
+The Customer Trends Data Analysis project aims to explore customer purchasing behavior and sales performance using data analytics techniques.
+By leveraging SQL, Python, and Power BI, this project follows a complete data analysis workflow, including data cleaning, exploratory data analysis (EDA), visualization, and business insight generation.
+The objective is to identify customer trends, evaluate business performance, and provide data-driven recommendations for decision-making.

 🎯 Objectives
 The main objectives of this project are:

-Analyze overall sales and profit performance.
+To analyze customer purchasing behavior and transaction patterns.
-Identify top-performing and low-performing product categories.
+To identify high-performing products and categories.
-Evaluate sales and profitability across different regions.
+To evaluate sales performance across different customer segments and regions.
-Understand customer purchasing patterns and order frequency.
-Detect the impact of discounts on profitability.
-Perform time-series analysis to observe business trends over time.
+To discover trends and patterns in sales data over time.
-Generate actionable insights that can support business decision-making.
+To provide actionable recommendations for improving business performance and customer engagement.

 🗂️ Data Description

-The dataset contains retail transaction records from a superstore business.
-Below is an overview of the important attributes used in the analysis.
+The dataset contains customer transaction and sales information.
+The following table describes the key attributes used in the analysis.
 Column Name	Description
-Order ID	Unique identifier for each order
+Customer ID	Unique identifier for each customer Customer Name	Customer's full name
-Order Date	Date when the order was placed
-Ship Date	Date when the order was shipped
-Ship Mode	Shipping method used
-Customer ID	Unique customer identifier
-Customer Name	Name of the customer
-Segment	Customer segment category
-Country	Customer country
-City	Customer city
+Gender	Customer gender
-State	Customer state
+Age	Customer age
-Region	Business region
-Product ID	Unique product identifier
-Category	Main product category
+Product Category	Product category purchased
-Sub-Category	Detailed product classification
-Product Name	Name of the product
+Product Name	Product name
-Sales	Revenue generated from sales
-Quantity	Quantity of products sold
+Quantity	Number of units purchased
-Discount	Discount applied to the order
-Profit	Profit earned from the transactionc
+Unit Price	Price per unit
+Sales	Total sales amount
+Region	Geographic region
+Order Date	Date of transaction

 🛠️ Additional Engineered Features